-Additional procedures will be performed at scheduled visits as specified in Appendix I, Appendix J, and Appendix K:
+Additional procedures will be performed at scheduled visits as specified in Appendix G:

-- HIV infection assessment including pre-test counseling.
-A subsequent followup contact is conducted to provide post-test counseling and to report results to participant; - Behavioral risk assessment questionnaire; - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation). - Social impact questionnaire; - Confirm that participants received HIV test results from previous visit.
-If not, provide test results and post-test counseling as appropriate; and - Specimen collection (should be completed prior to study product administration)
+- HIV infection assessment including pretest counseling and HIV diagnostic testing.
+A subsequent follow-up contact is conducted to provide post-test counseling and to report results to participant; - Behavioral risk assessment questionnaire; - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation). - Social impact questionnaire; - Confirm that participants received HIV test results from previous visit.
+If not, provide test results and post-test counseling as appropriate; and - Specimen collection (should be completed prior to study product administration).